Any inquiries regarding the CORE School of Dance competitive program

 Strong desire to grow and develop as a dancer

-Have a sense of humor, bright smile, and positive attitude
+Have a sense of humour, bright smile, and positive attitude

 Have respect for the team and staff